maxchampoux/Ibanfirst/README.md

 #### <a id="definition_account"></a> Define an Account ####

-An Account is identifying the bank details of an Entity or a Contact and can be on of the following types of accounts:
+An Account is identifying the bank details of an Entity thats can be an IbanFirst's Client or not.
-* escrow IBAN account
+* IBAN account (IBAN): Standard Payment Account provided by IbanFirst for direct registered Customers or Customers' Clients.
-* payment IBAN account
+* Escrow IBAN account (EIBAN): Specific Escrow Account provided by IbanFirst for capital deposit purpose.
+* Liquidity account: TBD.
+* Counterparty account: external bank account referenced with IbanFirst (typically a Beneficiary of a payment).

+#### <a id="definition_kyt"></a> Define the KYT ####

+Know Your transaction (KYT) is the process permitting to spot potential risky transactions and unusual behaviour on an account.

 ## Routes ##